5 Iconic Spots in Sapporo You Must Visit

 Sapporo Beer Museum

-Do you know that Hokkaido is the birthplace of beer in Japan?
-Sapporo Beer, one of the country’s most popular and oldest beer brands, has been brewing its beer in Sapporo since 1877.
-The only museum in Japan dedicated to beer, the museum first opened in 1987 as a place where you can explore the long history of beer making.
-After the museum tour, visitors can gulp freshly brewed beer shipped directly from the Sapporo Breweries Hokkaido Brewery and the Sapporo Kaitakushi Brewery.
-When you’re there, try various beers such as Sapporo Draft Kuro Label, which locals widely love, the Hokkaido exclusive Sapporo Classic, or the Kaitakushi Beer Kaitakushi Brewery produces in Sapporo.
+Did you know that Hokkaido is the birthplace of beer in Japan?
+Sapporo Beer, one of the country’s oldest and most popular brands, has been brewed in Sapporo since 1877.
+The Sapporo Beer Museum, the only museum in Japan dedicated to beer, opened its doors in 1987 and offers a fascinating journey through the history of Japanese beer-making.
+After exploring the exhibits, visitors can indulge in freshly brewed beer shipped directly from the Sapporo Breweries Hokkaido Brewery and the Sapporo Kaitakushi Brewery.
+Don’t miss the chance to try iconic brews like the widely loved Sapporo Draft Kuro Label, the Hokkaido-exclusive Sapporo Classic, or the historical Kaitakushi Beer.

 Susukino